Package 'insights'

 insights_fraction(range, lu, other, outfile = NULL, clamp = FALSE)

-## S4 method for signature 'SpatRaster,SpatRaster,SpatRaster,character,logical'
+## S4 method for signature 'SpatRaster,SpatRaster,ANY,character,logical'

 insights_fraction(range,lu,other,outfile,clamp)